ardunn/alexdunn.io/hugo/content/posts/rpi_server.md

     The Pi's lease on this IP will last for the next 4,166 days (just long enough to make a DMV appointment).
 From here forward, you'll be able to SSH into your Pi at this local IP.

 6. Now we can physically configure your external storage.
-Plug in your external storage devices to your Pi and then make sure your storage devices are available:
+You are safe to unplug the peripherals from the Pi and put it in its final storage location (mine's in a drawer).
+Plug in your external storage devices to your Pi and then make sure your storage devices are available via SSH:

     ```
     raz@pi:~$ lsblk